What It Means to Really Take Care of Yourself

 When these challenges enter our lives, I think the only way we can ever be whole is by leaning into the discomfort with the belief there’s something bigger (than ourselves) guiding the way.
 As you may remember from your post and my comment, vulnerability is such a new concept for me, but one that’s made all the difference–freeing and followed by clarity.

-Very grateful for your words, as I feel a connection with your writing & perspective 🙂
+Very grateful for your words, as I feel a connection to your writing and perspective 🙂

 Love,